 Bloom Time: Summer to early fall

-Ferraria divaricata is a flowering plant up to 18 inches (45 cm) tall.
+Ferraria divaricata is a flowering plant that grows up to 18 inches (45 cm) tall.
 It develops an aerial stem which is usually extensively branched in the upper half.
-Flowers last only one day and are up to 2 inches (5 cm) across, star shaped, with intensely crinkled edges and amazing, erect, hair-like tufts in the center.
+Flowers are star-shaped, up to 2 inches (5 cm) across, with intensely crinkled edges and erect, hair-like tufts in the center.
 They last only one day.

 USDA hardiness zone 8a to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).